-Sadistic Choice: Olive Branch has Rainbow Dash and Twilight abducted, planning to use their lives as leverage to force Celestia to comply with his demands.
+Sadistic Choice: Celestia is given one by Olive Branch, who has Rainbow Dash and Twilight abducted, planning to use their lives as leverage to force her to comply with his demands.
 Subverted, however, as Celestia knows right away that he's underestimated his victims and is doomed to fail, so she just laughs in his face.

-Screw This, I'm Outta Here: When an enraged Twilight easily breaks free of the Power Nullifier that the Olive Branch's goons, Twilight only has to fling one of them into unconsciousness.
+Screw This, I'm Outta Here!: When an enraged Twilight easily breaks free of the Power Nullifier that Olive Branch's goons had used on her, she only has to fling one of them into unconsciousness.
 The other three bolt immediately when they see the spells beginning to fail.